Jamy4000/VRDF/README.md

 # Requirements
-For Unity, you need to download the latest **2019.1 version or later**, as it's required to be able to use Unity DOTS.
+For Unity, you need to download the latest **2019.3 version or later**, as it's required to be able to use the new Unity DOTS.

 ## Main Packages
 To use this Framework, you gonna need the following stuffs :
 - **The XR Legacy Input Helpers** : You can find it in the Package Manager from Unity (in Unity, Tab Window > Package Manager, in the Packages Window click on All Packages > XR Legacy Input Helpers > Install).
-- **The Entities Package preview - 0.1.1** : You can find it in the Package Manager from Unity (in Unity, Tab Window > Package Manager, in the Packages Window click on Advanced > Show Preview Packages, and then : All Packages > Entities > Install).
+- **The Entities Package preview.11 - 0.5.1** : You can find it in the Package Manager from Unity (in Unity, Tab Window > Package Manager, in the Packages Window click on Advanced > Show Preview Packages, and then : All Packages > Entities > Install).
+I'm trying to update the code as soon as Unity update this package, as it's still in preview.
-- **The Hybrid Renderer Package preview - 0.1.1** : You can find it in the Package Manager from Unity (in Unity, Tab Window > Package Manager, in the Packages Window click on Advanced > Show Preview Packages, and then : All Packages > Hybrid Renderer > Install).
+- **The Hybrid Renderer Package preview.11 - 0.3.3** : You can find it in the Package Manager from Unity (in Unity, Tab Window > Package Manager, in the Packages Window click on Advanced > Show Preview Packages, and then : All Packages > Hybrid Renderer > Install).
+I'm trying to update the code as soon as Unity update this package, as it's still in preview.
 - **TextMesh Pro** : Only if you want to use the VR UI Extension.
 You can find it in the Package Manager from Unity (in Unity, Tab Window > Package Manager, in the Packages Window click on All Packages > TextMesh Pro > Install).

 ## VR Packages